-We're hurtling towards a New Year, but before we leave 2021 behind I would like to reflect on all we have achieved together.
+We’re hurtling towards a New Year, but before we leave 2021 behind, we would like to reflect on all we have achieved together.

 It has been a year of tremendous challenge for everyone, which makes it all the more important to celebrate the great work our Creative & Cultural Skills team has delivered alongside our partners, employers, and people working throughout our sector.

 Of course, we’d have loved to meet new people in person, to see workplaces for ourselves, and to have delivered on-site training to a greater extent than the pandemic allowed.